 Dr Christine Metusela, Research Fellow

 Dr Metusela is a qualitative and mixed methods researcher with expertise in practice-based research and primary care, including health services research, Aboriginal health, and migrant sexual and reproductive health.
-She has a PhD in social science and is currently a Research Fellow in the General Practice Academic Unit, School of Medicine at the University of Wollongong.
+She has a PhD in social science and is currently a Research Fellow in the General Practice Academic Unit, School of Medical, Indigenous and Health Sciences at the University of Wollongong.

 Ms Rebecca Thorne, Associate Research Fellow